mna/0value/posts/about Go logging.md

     * Trace (compatible with a twist)
     * Warn (returns an error)

-What stands out is that althout logrus is interface-level compatible with the stdlib's logger, no other package is (the "Print" family is lacking, generally replaced by leveled logging with "Info", "Debug", "Error" and such).
+What stands out is that although logrus is interface-level compatible with the stdlib's logger, no other package is (the "Print" family is lacking, generally replaced by leveled logging with "Info", "Debug", "Error" and such).
 What the wide majority of packages do support, however, is the signature of the logging function, especially the "Printf"-style: `func(string, ...interface{})`.

 ## Accept a `LogFunc`